AlviseDeFaveri/alvise.xyz/content/posts/picoctf-some-assembly-required/index.md

 ## Ghidra FTW

-It would be way cooler if this was the story of how I wrote a WASM plugin for the [Ghidra decompiler](https://ghidra-sre.org/), but in the end I found an already existing [Ghidra plugin](https://github.com/nneonneo/ghidra-wasm-plugin) that is well maintained, updated and working. _Nice!_
+It would be way cooler if this was the story of how I wrote a WASM plugin for the [Ghidra decompiler](https://ghidra-sre.org/), but in the end I found an already existing [Ghidra plugin](https://github.com/nneonneo/ghidra-wasm-plugin) that is well maintained, updated and working.

-Installing the plugin is straightforward, and after that if we import the `.wasm` file in Ghidra it gets automatically recognized.
+Installing the plugin is straightforward, and if we import the `.wasm` file in Ghidra it gets automatically recognized.

 After running the default analyses, we look at the _exports_ in the symbol tree and find our target, `check_flag()`.
 Once we open it in the decompiled view, we can already see that the code is much more concise that the `wasm2c` output.